 Models with display

 For these PLCs you can directly assign an address at the device: Switch the module to programming mode, select Network -> IP Address, press button OK twice and set the desired values.
 To confirm press OK again.
-TOP

 Models without display